deepjaisia/SandboxHttpsExtensions/README.md

 ### General Operation

-Before we start to use the function call we need to install some things first.
-The list with details is shown below:-

-1. Repy
+#### Cloning Repy Repository

    You have to install Repy before you can start using the call itself.
 This link :                                            "https://seattle.poly.edu/wiki/RepyV2Tutorial" provides gives a small tour to the Sandbox and the installation procedure    as well.
 Once you are done with the setup of "Repy".

+Once we have cloned the "repy" repository and setup "repy" accordingly we can start using the call.
+But if we intend to use a self-signed certificate for a localhost server we can follow the procedure given below :-

-2. Apache Server
+#### 2. Apache Server

   * Installation